hwndmaster/trip2print/README.md

 * Pictures from Google MyMaps are supported
 * Showing coordinates for every placemark
 * Clickable coordinates for easier navigation from mobile devices
+* Extra information for public places (such as restaurants, parks, etc.)

 # To Do
 * Make the output layout of placemarks more flexible